Some Legends Rise and Fall

 ~Cristo Rey Alunan/Dr. Gonzalo “Zal” Velez

 The Battle of Sibuyan Sea was a very significant event in World Naval History because it was then where Japan’s biggest battleship, the MUSASHI was sunk along with the USS Princeton and the USS Indianapolis on October 24, 1944.
 This paved the way for the successful landing of Gen. Douglas MacArthur in the Philippines.
 However, the mighty USS Intrepid was able to survive carrying with them American troops, with some landing in Leyte Gulf.
 While the actual physical battle was largely conducted between American and Japanese navy and air forces, a little known but ultimately controlling fact was the crucial role played by Filipino World War II Guerillas in the final outcome.
 They were the ones responsible for the recovery and transmission of the secret mission to transport the KOGA documents to the American military under Gen. Douglas MacArthur who moved to Australia.
-These are confidential Japanese documents containing the war plans (Z pan) of the Japanese Imperial Navy, which had been lost at sea when the aircraft carrying a Japanese admiral crashed in Philippine waters near Carcar, Cebu.
+These are confidential Japanese documents holding the war plans (Z pan) of the Japanese Imperial Navy, which had been lost at sea when the aircraft carrying a Japanese admiral crashed in Philippine waters near Carcar, Cebu.

 Elena O. Abella burst into tears when she saw the book that I ordered, The Crucible by Colonel Yay Marking.
 More so when she glanced upon the frontispiece showing the author and her three young children.
 Manang, (older sister) as we fondly call her, has been telling us for months since she joined our Home Living Program, about the woman who have influenced her life and brought her to America, where her story begins with Marking, a Hero Unknown.

-Yellowed, brittle, and dog-eared was the title page of the book given to her (You-Forever by T. Lobsang Rampa).
-On it, Manang Elena wrote: “Col. Marking Yay Panlilio was a writer, she wrote the book, Where Our Country Begins.
+Faded, brittle, and dog-eared was the title page of the book given to her (You-Forever by T. Lobsang Rampa).
+On it, Manang Elena wrote: “Col. Marking Yay Panlilio was a writer, she authored the book, Where Our Country Begins.
 She gave me (3 of them), “very lovely.”
 The books are in my home in Pangasinan.
 On the next page, a picture of Col. Yay was pasted and Elena wrote: “She was a journalist in the Manila Times.
 Yay was my first employer since 1962 until her death in 1978.
 Also pasted was another photo: “Maya was her granddaughter.
 I took care of Maya since she was three years old until her teens.”
 On the back of the book’s front cover, Yay wrote: “Xmas, 1977...
 “Ellen, this will explain all about everything.
 It is the book most recommended by professors.
 Most words are clear here, for others, use your dictionary.
-May you enjoy and put only to good use your special talent.
+May you enjoy it and put only to good use your special talent.
 Good Luck, Ma’am.”

 When Yay went back to the US in 1976, Manang Elena accompanied her for medical treatment.
-Yay was very sick, unable to swallow except for the pureed food, Manang prepares.
+Yay was very sick, unable to swallow except for the pureed food Manang prepares.
 With utter devotion and compassion, Manang took care of her as they lived alone together in Aquebogue, the far end of Long Island, until her final hours, recalling it with tears flowing down her cheeks.
 To this day, Evangeline (Niki) Falek, the granddaughter of Yay through daughter Rae, is still in touch with their Manang Elena who is now eighty-two years old.
 Still, her eyes teary every time she reminisces life with Yay and how she held her beloved employer and friend in her arms as she died.
 Manang remembers how Yay taught her to be firm and proud, to stand her ground for truth, to be brave and forthright like a soldier, values she has imbibed to this day that have guided her own journey in America.

 Yay Valera Curtis Panlilio Marking, a journalist, born in Denver, Colorado to an Irish father and a Filipina mother, who grew up in the freedom of the United States and came to Manila as a newspaperwoman when she was eighteen.
 During the war, she left her children, a daughter and two sons with trusted friends in Manila and she took to the hills as second in command of a Guerrilla group commanded by Marcos V. Agustin.
 She was the “brains” and the "mammy" of the guerillas, and a regiment was named after her, Marking's Guerillas.
 This guerrilla group harassed the Japanese Army until Gen. MacArthur liberated the Philippines.
 Her importance to the movement is beyond remarkable, that the “boys” she loved so much, will even give their own life for her.
 “Many of them did, in fact.
 Gladly.”
 In 1951 "Colonel Yay" Panlilio Marking was awarded the United States Medal of Freedom with Silver Palm.
 After the war she married Gen. Marking (Marcos Villa Augustin) on September 11,1945 in Chihuahua, Mexico.